 Fuse.
 (Over 600 volts, nominal.)
 An overcurrent protective device with a circuit opening fusible part that is heated and severed by the passage of overcurrent through it.
 A fuse comprises all the parts that form a unit capable of performing the prescribed functions.
 It may or may not be the complete device necessary to connect it into an electrical circuit.

 Ground.
-A conducting connection, whether intentional or accidental, between an electric circuit or equipment and the earth, or to some conducting body that serves in place of the earth.
+A conducting connection, whether intentional or accidental, between an electrical circuit or equipment and the earth, or to some conducting body that serves in place of the earth.

 Grounded.
-Connected to the earth or to some conducting body that serves in place of the earth.
+Connected to earth or to some conducting body that serves in place of the earth.

 Grounded conductor.
 A system or circuit conductor that is intentionally grounded.

 Grounding conductor.
 A conductor used to connect equipment or the grounded circuit of a wiring system to a grounding electrode or electrodes.

 Grounding conductor, equipment.
 The conductor used to connect the noncurrent-carrying metal parts of equipment, raceways, and other enclosures to the system grounded conductor and/or the grounding electrode conductor at the service equipment or at the source of a separately derived system.

 Grounding electrode conductor.
 The conductor used to connect the grounding electrode to the equipment grounding conductor and/or to the grounded conductor of the circuit at the service equipment or at the source of a separately derived system.

 Ground-fault circuit interrupter.
 A device for the protection of personnel that functions to deenergize a circuit or portion thereof within an established period of time when a current to ground exceeds some predetermined value that is less than that required to operate the overcurrent protective device of the supply circuit.